The Sadness of New Things

 Have you ever experienced this?
 You buy something new.
 It's really spiffy, and you're very pleased.
 But when you start using it, a lot of your old stuff starts to seem shabby and out-of-place.
 So you have to buy some new things that look sharp and new to "go with" that new thing you just bought.

 What's happening here is a kind of compulsion called the Diderot Effect.
-The concept and the name derive from the experience of the 18th-century philosopher and encyclopedist Denis Diderot.
+The concept and the name come from 18th-century philosopher and encyclopedist Denis Diderot.
 After receiving a beautiful new scarlet dressing-gown (robe) as a gift, Diderot soon found himself becoming rather depressed.
-In contrast with his gorgeous new dressing-gown, lots of his other possessions began to pale by comparison, and thus to need replacement.
+In contrast with his gorgeous new dressing-gown, lots of his other possessions began to pale by comparison, and thus need replacement.

 As a psychological phenomenon, the Diderot Effect was first identified and named by the anthropologist and social researcher Grant McCracken in the 1980s, and it's widely recognized among today's psychologists and modern marketing industry professionals.
 As McCracken later contended in a 2005 essay, this compulsive dysfunction seems to be driven by a kind of aberration in Western culture.